Launch your business in 10 days!

 • Need to stay on top of trends and shifts in the industry

 #3.
-Open an Online Store
+Online Stores

-Average Annual Revenue: $60K-$120K
+• Average Annual Revenue: $60K-$120K

-Average Profit Margins: 5-15%
+• Average Profit Margins: 5-15%

-Startup Cost: $100-$10K
+• Startup Cost: $5.5K

-Time To Revenue: 30-90 days
+• Time to Revenue: 30-90 days

-Annual Market Growth Rate: -9.3%
+• Annual Market Growth Rate: -9.3%

-Best for: Thrifters, collectors, hobbyists, and craftsmen
+• Best For: Thrifters, collectors, hobbyists, and craftsmen

 Opening an online store is among the most popular online business ideas because of its low barrier to entry.
 This is one of the best small business ideas for crafters, graphic designers, makers, and inventors, who can design and make their own products to sell online.